-Weight loss can be tragic: Randy Schmidt wrote a biography of Karen Carpenter, a famous pop singer who died at the age of 33 years due to self-imposed weight loss (anorexia nervosa) followed by a heart attack.
-His book Little Girl Blue: The Life of Karen Carpenter, tells of the tragedy of weight loss and the causes that bring it about.
+Weight loss can be tragic: Randy Schmidt's biography of Karen Carpenter, famous pop singer died due to weight loss.
+His book: Little Girl Blue: The Life of Karen Carpenter, tells of the tragedy of weight loss and the causes that bring it about.

 There is a great preoccupation with weight loss in our society.
 Extensive weight loss either induced or without reason requires attention from the dysphagia team.
 Significant weight loss is associated with the loss of muscle mass, which may produce weakness severe enough to change the daily activities of an individual.
-Moreover, weight loss may affect coordination of muscles, especially in repeated activities such as swallowing.
+Moreover, weight loss may affect coordination of muscles especially in repeated activities such as swallowing.
 Weight loss associated with starvation, whether intentional or not, may lead to damage of other vital organs, namely, the heart.
 When unplanned weight loss develops, a swallowing disorder should be suspected.
 Weight loss should not be so extensive that it affects quality of life, nor should it continue beyond normal weight ranges.
-Speechlanguage specialists are often called on to rule in/ out the oral-pharyngeal phase of swallowing, and if normal, the patient is referred to a gastroenterologist.